Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Rerouting the small intestine reduces calorie and nutrient absorption and leads to hormonal changes that improve metabolism.

-Who Is Suitable For Gastric Bypass Surgery?
+Who Is Suitable for Gastric Bypass Surgery?

-• Have a BMI over 35
+• Have a BMI of 35 or greater

 • Have significant reflux symptoms